 - Assignments, quizzes and exams will be written as scheduled.
 No rewrites will be given.
 If there is an excusable absence, the weighting of the missed exam will be added to the final exam weighting.
 If the absence is not excusable, a grade of 0% will be given. - Any exam, quiz or assignment mark that that a student may wish to contest must be done so within 5 business days after the exam/quiz/assignment has been marked.
 Any exams/quizzes/assignments contested after this time frame will not be given consideration. - In order to get the most out of class regular attendance and active participation is encouraged.
-Repeated lateness will be viewed similar to an absence in class.
+Repeated lateness and/or failure to remain for the duration of classroom activities will be viewed as an absence in class.
 Disruptive behavior will also be viewed as "not professional" and the student will be asked to leave the classroom, resulting in a marked absence.... i.e. excessive/disruptive talking, texting, taking phone calls, etc.